ProfessionalsJacob A. Adlerstein

 - U.S. counsel to the ad hoc committee of senior noteholders of Pacific Exploration and Production in connection with a cross-border restructuring of the company’s approximately $5 billion of debt obligations through proceedings commenced in Canada, the United States and Colombia;

 - An ad hoc group of term loan lenders in connection with the pre-arranged chapter 11 restructuring of ATD Corporation, the largest replacement tire distributor in North America.
-The plan contemplates the restructuring of over $2 billion of debt including the extension and modification of the term loan facility and equitization of the company’s senior subordinated notes;
+The company’s plan provided for the restructuring of over $2 billion of debt including the extension and modification of its term loan facility and equitization of its senior subordinated notes;

 - An ad hoc group of unsecured debtholders of Concordia Healthcare in connection with a possible restructuring of the company and its affiliates;